 This agreement shall terminate on the date two (2) years from the date of this letter.

-IN WITNESS WHEREOF, ENA and AVISTA hereto have executed this agreement in duplicate originals to be effective as of the day and year first written above.
+IN WITNESS WHEREOF, ENA and STEAG hereto have executed this agreement in duplicate originals to be effective as of the day and year first written above.

 Very truly yours,